kellpossible/libgdx-atc-sim/_sources/Bloopers/Bloopers.rst.txt

 .. sectionauthor:: Luke Frisken <l.frisken@gmail.com>

-A collection of rather amusing screenshots taken throughout the course of the developement of this project.
+A collection of rather amusing screenshots and videos taken throughout the course of the developement of this project.

+.. youtube:: 7uFB5vDtsOw
+	:width: 100%

+A video showing an interesting rendering experiment!

 .. figure:: 1.png
 	:align: center